FTC: Affiliate Disclosure Links may pay commission

 I guess the most likely addition would be the introduction of support for Garmin Vector Air (Rally Air) if that product is released at the same time.
 A top-end bike computer released alongside a top-end bike aero device makes sense.

-If Edge 1040 really is due for a Summer 2021 release, its timing and sequencing are unusual, to say the least.
+Edge 1040 really is scheduled for a Summer 2022 release, its timing and sequencing are unusual, to say the least.
 Garmin simply won’t have masses of new sports features to introduce so there will be at least two significant hardware upgrades over the 1030+.
-None of these possibilities is certainties by any means LTE, Sony 2020-1 Gen GNSS chip, Solar, or NFC and only if you pushed me to call it would I go for LTE and Solar.

 I would also call a dual-launch with the Edge 140 and/or an Edge Explore V2, although a cDa tool like Vector/Rally Air would be vastly more interesting and would also enable Garmin to deliver some TRUE sports functionality to justify a new pinnacle to their impressive bike computer range.